jav/jav.github.io/articles/drafts/influencing_what_we_do.md

 ### What we build is driven by what our users/customers want.
 ###### 2023-03-25

+> "My input to priorities is never heard!"

+or

+> "My engineers only focus on the technical implementation, I need help finding pragmatic customer solutions!"

-In 1-1 with my team-members, I have often heard the concern that they aren't being heard when wanting to influence priorities.
-Occationally, I too have experienced this frustration.
+In 1-1 with my team-members, I often hear the concern that teammembers don't feel heard when wanting to influence priorities.

+It's an experience and frustration I too have lived through.

 An inability to contribute to priorities in a constructive and informed way.
 To me, this frustration has always stemmed from an insufficient understanding of the end-user needs.

 What we build is driven by what our users/customers want.